divonlan/genozip/docs/bam.rst

     $ genozip myfile.bam --reference hs37d5.ref.genozip

 Note: the reference file is also needed for uncompressing.
 Alternatively, use ``--REFERENCE`` to copy the relevant parts of the reference file to myfile.bam.genozip, so that the reference file is not needed for decompression.
 Compression with a reference file works regardless of whether the SAM/BAM file is aligned.

+**Compressing CRAM files**

+Genozip does not support CRAM natively - it uses `samtools <https://en.wikipedia.org/wiki/SAMtools>`_ to convert CRAM files to/from the SAM format, and as such it requires samtools to be installed for CRAM compression to work.

+``genozip --reference hs37d5.ref.genozip myfile.cram``

+Compresses a CRAM file into ``myfile.sam.genozip`` in this case.

+Note: use of a reference is mandatory when compressing a CRAM file.

+Note: When decompressing the file, it is decompressed into SAM or BAM format.
+Genozip does not support decompressing to CRAM format.

 **Compressing Ion Torrent BAM files**